VerdictPath/VerdictPath/replit.md

 Verdict Path is a legal case management and education platform for Georgia Civil Litigation, designed as a React Native mobile application.
 It offers an interactive case roadmap, gamification, educational video tutorials, and secure medical document storage.
 The platform aims to assist individuals, law firms, and medical providers in navigating legal processes, supported by tiered subscription models.
 The project's vision is to provide an engaging and informative tool for justice.

 ## Recent Changes (October 28, 2025)
-- **Invite/Referral System**: Implemented comprehensive friend invite and referral system for individual users:
+- **Universal Invite/Referral System**: Implemented comprehensive friend invite and referral system for ALL user types (Individual, Law Firm, Medical Provider):
-  - Users can generate unique 8-character invite codes from their dashboard
+  - All users can generate unique 8-character invite codes from their dashboards
+  - Individual users: Invite button on main dashboard menu
+  - Law Firms: Thumbs-up invite button in header next to firm code
+  - Medical Providers: Thumbs-up invite button in header next to provider code
   - Share invites via native share API (text/email) or copy-to-clipboard with pre-formatted message
   - InviteModal displays invite code, shareable link, and stats (pending/successful invites)
-  - New users can enter invite code during registration
+  - New users can enter invite code during registration (any user type can invite any user type)
   - Referrers automatically earn 500 coins when their invitee successfully signs up
   - Backend tracks all invites with status (pending, used, expired) in `user_invites` table
   - Invite codes expire after 30 days if unused